sschwarzer/ftputil/doc/ftputil.md

     because ftputil caches the current directory and returns it without actually contacting the server.
-That's the main reason why there's a `keep_alive` method since it calls `pwd` on the FTP connection (i. e. the session object), which isn't a public attribute.
+That's the main reason why there's a `keep_alive` method since it calls `pwd` on the FTP connection (i.e. the session object), which isn't a public attribute.
 -   Some servers define not only an idle timeout but also a transfer timeout.
 This means the connection times out unless there's some transfer on the data channel for this connection.
 So ftputil's